WibblyGhost/southerly-split-keeb/README.md

 - Diagnose why a TRRS port isn't compatible with a TRS cable *(common audio cable)*, it must use a TRRS cable instead *(4 Pole audio cable)*.
   > I had troubles when first trying this out with a TRS cable and it shorted VCC to GND, the MCU never booted whilst plugged into TRRS.

+- Use I2C for TRRS communications next time, this requires some rewiring on the PCB with some pull up resistors.
+But will allow for multiple devices to be connected through TRRS.